 The offer applies to the Basic, Student, Reward and Ultimate Reward current accounts.

 The Reward current account may be worth looking at.

 It pays £2 a month, providing you credit the account with at least £750 each month, pay out at least two Direct Debits per month and manage to stay out of the red.

 Santander 123 Lite

 The Santander 123 Lite Current Account offers up to 3% cashback on specific household bills.

 You can get 1% cashback on water bills, Council Tax and the first £1,000 you pay towards your Santander residential mortgage.

 You can also get 2% cashback on gas and electricity bills plus Santander home insurance and life protection premiums, as well as 3% on mobile, home phone, broadband and pay TV packages.

-If you use online or mobile banking, you’ll also be able to earn up to 15% cashback when you shop in store and online with your debit or credit card at certain retailers via the Retailer Offers scheme.
+If you use online or mobile banking, you’ll also be able to earn up to 15% cashback when you shop with your debit or credit card at certain retailers via the Retailer Offers scheme.